-Discover the history, spirituality and culture of the Mi'kmaq at the Lennox Island ecotourism centre.
+In summer, discover the history, spirituality and culture of the Mi'kmaq at the Lennox Island Mi'kmaq Culture Centre.

-Atlantic Canada's only Indigenous theatre company, Epekwitnewaq Mi’kmaq Voices, will share the history of the Mi'kmaq people through stories, songs, teachings and beautiful traditional dance at noon daily (except Sundays) at the outdoor amphitheater of the Confederation Centre of the Arts from July 6 to 22, 2022.
+Atlantic Canada's only Indigenous theatre company, Mi’kmaq Heritage Actors, share the history of the Mi'kmaq people through stories, songs, teachings and beautiful traditional dance.

-Each year on the last Sunday of July, the Lennox Island Band Council hosts St. Anne’s Sunday with mass, a lobster feast, a parade and other events.
+Each year on the last Sunday of July, the Lennox Island Band Council hosts St. Anne’s Sunday with mass, a lobster feast, a parade and other evens to celebrate St. Anne as the patriate saint of the Mi’kmaq.
 This annual celebration dates to 1600s when French missionaries introduced the Mi’kmaq to Catholicism.
 At that time, Grand Chief Membertou was intrigued by similarities in the symbols and rituals of the Christian religion and traditional Indigenous spirituality.
 He was later baptized at Port-Royale (today Nova Scotia), thus beginning a blending of Indigenous spirituality and Christianity among many Mi’kmaq.

 Together, our First Nations and Parks Canada work together on conservation projects and other programs to bring Mi’kmaq heritage and culture to life.

-Join our Indigenous friends for "A’Tuken”, an unforgettable campfire program of stories, songs, and drum beats at the PEI National Park - Cavendish Campground on selected dates in July and August (please inquire).
+Join our Indigenous friends for "A’Tuken”, an unforgettable campfire program of stories, songs, and drum beats at the PEI National Park - Cavendish Campground in July and August (please inquire).